Robert Stevenson (filmmaker): Personal life

-Stevenson divorced his first wife Cecilie and married English actress Anna Lee in 1934.
+Stevenson was married four times.
+He married his first wife Cecilie L Leslie in 1929 and divorced her in 1934, then married English actress Anna Lee in that same year.
 They lived on London's Bankside for five years, moving to Hollywood in 1939, where he remained for many years.
 They had two daughters, Venetia and Caroline, before divorcing in March 1944.

-During World War II he became an American citizen and served with Frank Capra in the U.S. Army Signal Corps.
+During World War II, he became an American citizen and served with Frank Capra in the U.S. Army Signal Corps.

-He married Frances Holyoke Howard on 8 October 1944; they later divorced.
+He married Frances Holyoke Howard on October 8, 1944, they later divorced.
 They had one son, Hugh Howard Stevenson.
 In 1963 he married Ursula Henderson, and they remained married until Stevenson's death in 1986.
 Robert Stevenson's widow, Ursula Henderson, appeared as herself in the documentary Locked in the Tower: The Men behind Jane Eyre in 2007.